-NET WORTH: $2.7 billion
+NET WORTH: $2.5 billion

 SOURCE OF WEALTH: PayPal, Facebook

 LGBT RIGHTS: Thiel is openly gay and has personally supported organizations that champion LGBT issues in the past.
-Although some have criticized him for simultaneously supporting organizations and political candidates with anti-gay agendas, he has been an outspoken supporter of GOProud, a donor to the American Foundation for Equal Rights, and a fundraiser for the campaign that successfully argued the case which overturned California's Prop 8 in the Supreme Court.
+Although some have criticized him for simultaneously supporting organizations and political candidates with anti-gay agendas, he has been an outspoken supporter of GOProud, a donor to the American Foundation for Equal Rights, and a fundraiser for the campaign that successfully argued the case that overturned California's Prop 8 in the Supreme Court.

 SOCIAL SCIENCES: A third Thiel Foundation program is called Imitatio, which "supports research, education and publications building on René Girard's mimetic theory," the basic premise of which is that imitation is the fundamental mechanism of human behavior.